devrajsaini6310-sys/Power-BI-project-3/README.md

 D-mart super store performance dashboard.pbix: Power BI Desktop file.

-Reliance_super_store_data.xlsx : The dataset used for the report.
+D-mart_super_store_data.xlsx: This dataset used for the report.

 README.md: This file.